-The following changes are considered Major Curricular Changes.
-Each change request must first be approved by Catalog Subcommittee, followed by Academic Affairs Committee, Graduate Studies Committee, or Professional Health Science Committee, then Faculty Senate.
+The following substantive changes undergo a review process that begins at the Catalog Subcommittee, followed by Academic Affairs Committee, Graduate Studies Committee, or Professional Health Science Committee, then Faculty Senate.
+The Major Curricular Change forms and instructions are available at Curriculum Forms and Instructions.